5 min Read

 2. Position your Character as the HERO in their own story.

 Many businesses place themselves at the very centre of their own story, talking about their origin story, the year they were founded and the skills developed by the CEO over the years, cool but… who actually cares?
 Your customer is looking for you to invite them into your story.
+By understanding your customers’ pains, frustrations, and desires, you can position your brand as the guide that helps them overcome challenges and achieve their goals.

 3. Get your team’s aligned on who your customer really is.